Colman Domingo: 2015–2019: Television breakthrough

 On Fear the Walking Dead, Domingo portrayed the character of Victor Strand; his first appearance was in the fifth episode of the first season, titled "Cobalt".
 In December of that year, it was announced that Domingo was promoted to series regular for the second season of the series.
 IndieWire called him "easily the most vivid character in the sometimes gray apocalypse" of the series.

+The 2015 Humana Festival of New American Plays premiered Domingo's play Dot, directed by Meredith McDonough.
+Dot was produced at the off-Broadway Vineyard Theatre in 2016.
+Lights Out: Nat "King" Cole, co-written by Domingo and Patricia McGregor, premiered at People's Light outside Philadelphia in 2017, where he directed a production of Dot in 2019.

 In 2016, Domingo appeared in various television series, with roles such as Dr. Russell Daniels in The Knick, Father Frank in Lucifer, and Dr. Evers in Louis C.K.'s Horace and Pete.
 That year, he also starred as Hark Turner in Nate Parker's The Birth of a Nation, which was based on the story of Nat Turner, an enslaved man who led a slave rebellion in Southampton County, Virginia in 1831.
-Of his experience shooting The Birth of a Nation, Domingo said: I've played a Union soldier in Lincoln, head of the White House butler staff in The Butler, and even marched with Selma, but the idea of playing a slave who was going to be a part of this rebellion...
+Of his experience shooting The Birth of a Nation, Domingo said:

+I've played a Union soldier in Lincoln, head of the White House butler staff in The Butler, and even marched with Selma, but the idea of playing a slave who was going to be a part of this rebellion...
 I was living in so much darkness for the first couple weeks and I had to really work it out.
 We were shooting on plantations, and you feel that emotional trauma.
-It's in the soil; it's in the air.'In 2017, Domingo joined the Academy of Motion Picture Arts and Sciences as a member of the Actors' Branch, and played a dragonfly in an episode of the fourth season of the Netflix animated series BoJack Horseman.
+It's in the soil; it's in the air.In 2017, Domingo joined the Academy of Motion Picture Arts and Sciences as a member of the Actors' Branch, and played a dragonfly in an episode of the fourth season of the Netflix animated series BoJack Horseman.